Why gross margin is key to measuring business performance

 What expenses are included in the cost of goods sold?

-Centerfield Sporting Goods produces baseball gloves, and the cost of goods sold balance includes both direct and indirect costs.
+Centrefield Sporting Goods produces cricket gloves, and the cost of goods sold balance includes both direct and indirect costs.

-Centerfield purchases leather material for manufacturing baseball gloves, and each glove requires two square yards of leather.
-Both the cost of leather and the amount of raw materials required can be directly traced to each glove.
-As a result, Centerfield knows how much material is required to produce 1,000 gloves.
+Centrefield purchases leather material to manufacture cricket gloves, and each pair of gloves requires two square metres of leather.
+Both the cost of leather and the amount of raw materials required can be directly traced to each pair.
+As a result, Centrefield knows how much material is required to produce 1,000 pairs of gloves.

-Baseball glove production also requires labor costs.
-Centerfield pays workers to operate cutting and sewing machines and to stitch some portions of the gloves by hand.
+Cricket glove production also requires labour costs.
+Centrefield pays workers to operate cutting and sewing machines, and to stitch some portions of the gloves by hand.

-Based on industry experience, the management knows how many hours of labor are required to produce a glove.
-The hours, multiplied by the hourly pay rate, equal the direct labor costs per glove.
-Centerfield also knows the direct labor costs required to produce 1,000 gloves.
+Based on industry experience, the management knows how many hours of labour are required to produce a pair of gloves.
+The hours, multiplied by the hourly pay rate, equal the direct labour costs per pair.
+Centrefield also knows the direct labour costs required to produce 1,000 pairs of gloves.

 Allocation of overhead